Business Plot: 1933

 On July 1, 1933, Butler met with MacGuire and Bill Doyle for the first time.
-MacGuire was a $100-a-week bond salesman for Wall Street banking firm Grayson Murphy & Company and a member of the Connecticut American Legion.
-Doyle was commander of the Massachusetts American Legion.
+MacGuire was a $100-a-week bond salesman for Wall Street banking firm Grayson Murphy & Company and a member of the American Legion Department of Connecticut.
+Doyle was commander of the American Legion Department of Massachusetts.
 Butler stated that he was asked to run for National Commander of the American Legion.

 On July 3 or 4, Butler held a second meeting with MacGuire and Doyle.
 He stated that they offered to get hundreds of supporters at the American Legion convention to ask for a speech.
 MacGuire left a typewritten speech with Butler that they proposed he read at the convention.
 "It urged the American Legion convention to adopt a resolution calling for the United States to return to the gold standard, so that when veterans were paid the bonus promised to them, the money they received would not be worthless paper."
 The inclusion of this demand further increased Butler's suspicion.

 Around August 1, MacGuire visited Butler alone.
 Butler stated that MacGuire told him business executive Grayson Murphy underwrote the formation of the American Legion in New York, and Butler told MacGuire that the American Legion was "nothing but a strikebreaking outfit."
 Butler never saw Doyle again.

 On September 24, MacGuire visited Butler's hotel room in Newark.
 In late September Butler met with Robert Sterling Clark.
 Clark was an art collector and an heir to the Singer Corporation fortune.
 MacGuire had known Clark when Clark was a second lieutenant in China during the Boxer Rebellion, where he had been nicknamed "the millionaire lieutenant".